microsoft/vscode-remote-try-python/README.md

 2. **Terminal:**
     - Press <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>\`</kbd> to open a terminal window.
     - Type `python -m flask run --port 9000 --no-debugger --no-reload` to run the app.
+    - Notice that the Python extension is already installed in the container since the `.devcontainer/devcontainer.json` lists `"ms-python.python"` as an extension to install automatically when the container is created.
     - Open a local browser and go to `http://localhost:9000` to see the running app.

       > **Tip:** If you use this container outside of VS Code via `docker run` with `-p 9000`, you may need to append `--host 0.0.0.0` to the command above.
 The `-p` option "publishes" the port rather than forwarding it.
 It therefore will not work if the application only listens to localhost.
 The `forwardPorts` property in `devcontainer.json` does not have this limitation, but you can use `appPort` property instead if you want to mirror the `docker run` behavior.